huaweicloud/terraform-provider-huaweicloud/docs/resources/lb_listener.md

     If omitted, the provider-level region will be used.
     Changing this creates a new listener.

-* `protocol` - (Required, String, ForceNew) The protocol can either be TCP, HTTP, HTTPS or TERMINATED_HTTPS.
+* `protocol` - (Required, String, ForceNew) The protocol can either be TCP, UDP, HTTP or TERMINATED_HTTPS.
     Changing this creates a new listener.

 * `protocol_port` - (Required, Int, ForceNew) The port on which to listen for client traffic.